saytat/Notebooks/2016-01-18-project-ideas.md

 13. Historic Maps.
 Maybe add a mapp coluring (via third party) plugin.
 14. Can this app include google cardboard apps?

 Idea#1a: Storify Vistula walk.
 2 banks of Vistula.
 Possibility to add content on more diverse topics.
 Like ecology, place history.
+The constitutive parts of the app remains the same.

 User Interface:
 The app should be able to search for content available in net automatically.
 In order to capture content, it has to go beyond its own content upload/create UI.
 For example, if someone uploads a twitter story with hashtag #krochmalna; that input could be used to pull the information into the app.
 From instagram as well???